 The Resistance Of Wire Explained

-There are four main factors which affect the resistance of wire; these should all be considered when calculating the overall resistance of wire.
-Resistance factors include:
+There are four main factors which affect the resistance of a wire which all need to be considered when calculating the overall resistance of wire.

 Resistance Wire Types

-Cromaloy 1: for good corrosion resistance and high temperature applications
+- Cromaloy 1: For good corrosion resistance in high-temperature applications

 For further information regarding Scott Precision Wire’s resistance wire types consult our technical data downloads, or speak to an expert member of our team directly.

 Wire Resistance Calculator

 The nominal resistance of a wire can be calculated using the following wire resistance equation, where:

 ρ = Resistivity